 SENECA Directors & Officers

-Frank Vogel, President
+Frank Vogel, President & Director

 Frank Vogel is a USCF Senior Tournament Director and FIDE National Arbiter with decades of experience directing and organizing chess tournaments.
 Frank served as the chief tournament director for SENECA’s three largest events—the 77th, 78th, and 79th New England Open tournaments.
 Frank has been a member of the SENECA board of directors since the organization’s inception in December 2014.
 He has also served as the Rhode Island delegate to the USCF for several years.
 Frank oversees SENECA’s adult tournaments and serves as a contact for local chess clubs.
-Outside of SENECA, Frank is the president of the East Providence Chess Club in East Providence, RI.
+Outside of SENECA, Frank previously served as the president of the East Providence Chess Club in East Providence, RI.

 Bob Salvas is a USCF Club Tournament Director who organizes many of SENECA’s scholastic programs.
 Bob brings many years of experience in marketing and business to the SENECA board, which has helped SENECA to expand its operations over the last several years.
 He has been a member of the SENECA board of directors since the organization was formed in December 2014.
 Bob organizes and directs most of SENECA’s scholastic chess tournaments in Rhode Island and southeastern Massachusetts.
 Outside of SENECA, Bob has run the Monastery Chess program at the Cumberland Office of Children, Youth and Learning for many years.